AAA1459/SkinModHelper/docs/guide/README.md

 Except setting it's grouping here, you can also go into the language file and redefine it, just like as a dialog key.

+btw, don't forget to define other dialog key for your skin, you can find them in the game.

+and there also have an hidden key _`[skinkey]__Description`_, you can to use this for descriptiony skin info when the skin be chosen.

 ---
 ## _Standard example of config file_